chmouel/gnome-next-meeting-applet/README.md

 ### Starting it

+If you install your application via Flatpak, you will need to create autostart entry manually.
+The easiest way to do this is to use [gnome-tweaks](https://gitlab.gnome.org/GNOME/gnome-tweaks) and add the Next meeting applet from there as seen on screenshot.

 There is a setting menu in the applet to add an autostart file to autostart it when gnome launch or you can launch it manually from the Gnome overview